beacom/target-rest/README.md

 The service uses isomorphic-fetch to make GET requests to the Target web service.
 It connects to a MongoDB insance where a collection of pricing information is managed.
 The PUT endpoint is implemented as an upsert, so pricing data can be easily added to the system.

-## Hosted API

-Both the GET & PUT endpoints are running in a Cloud9 virtual machine.
-Occassionally MongoDB will flake out when left running in a Cloud9 development environment for a days at a time, but this should be good for a couple of days from November 29, 2016.
-Feel free to send an email to peter.beacom@gmail.com and I will grant access to the Cloud9 workspace as well.

 ### GET  https://target-rest-beacom.c9users.io:8080/api-v1/products/[id]

 GET /api-v1/products/13860428 HTTP/1.1